Tight Lower Bounds and Improved Convergence in Performative Prediction: Lower Bounds for Affine Risk Minimizers

+From Lemma~\ref{lemma:mappings} (Appendix~\ref{app:auxiliary_lemmas}), we know that any Affine Risk Minimizer converges to the same set of stable points as RRM.
+Since the problem instance we constructed has a unique stable point, it remains to explicitly compute this point and derive a lower bound by summing the contributions from undiscovered dimensions, completing the proof.
+A detailed proof is provided in Appendix~\ref{app:lowerbound_perdomo}. $\square$

 To further illustrate this, Figure~\ref{fig:lowerbound_perdomo} provides empirical evidence supporting the theoretical lower bound derived for \cite{pmlr-v119-perdomo20a}.
 The figure shows the convergence of $\|\theta - \theta_{\text{PS}}\|$ over multiple iterations for various combinations of previous snapshots.
 As indicated by the dotted line, the lower bound is never violated, demonstrating that the theoretical result holds in practice.
 The experimental setup for these results is also detailed in Appendix~\ref{app:lowerbound_perdomo}.
+We also extend our result to a more general case for ARM in the following theorem (with proof in Appendix~\ref{app:proximalLowerBound}).